404src/exocore/_articles/ccna-summary.md

 Most wireless networks aren't standalone networks.
 - Rather, they are a way for wireless clients to connect to the wired network infrastructure.
 - In 802.11, the upstream wired network is called the DS (Distribution System)
-- Each wireless BSS or ESS Is mapped to a VLAN in the wired network.
+- Each wireless BSS or ESS is mapped to a VLAN in the wired network.
 - It's possible for an AP to provide multiple wireless LANs, each with a unique SSID.
 - Each WLAN is mapped to a separate VLAN and connected to the wired network via a trunk.
 - Each WLAN uses a unique BSSID, usually by incrementing the last digit of the BSSID by one.